 - Accomodations for bicycles

 This study is a collaborative effort among multiple agencies that have jurisdiction along the study segment: El Paso County, the City of Colorado Springs, the City of Manitou Springs, and the Colorado Department of Transportation.
 Agency representatives have made a high level, regional commitment to work together and with area residents, businesses, community groups, and other stakeholders to develop a citizen-driven plan based on community values for the much-needed improvements along this vital corridor.

 April 16 Stakeholder Meeting

 Westside Avenue Action Plan stakeholders review one of the boards displayed during the April 16 stakeholders meeting at the Westside Community Center.
 Among the agenda items, stakeholders learned about and discussed the preferred alignment for W. Colorado Avenue between Ridge Road and Columbia Road.
-Stakeholders agreed to recognize the history of the location of the new bridge over Fountain Creek by designating the future structure as the Adams Crossing Bridge.
-Meeting documents, including the PowerPoint presentation, will be posted under the Documents link soon.
+Stakeholders recommended recognizing the history of the location of the new bridge over Fountain Creek by designating the future structure as the Adams Crossing Bridge.
+Meeting documents are available under Documents.
 Additional photos from the meeting are posted under the Photo link (also above).

 Westside Avenue Action Plan — Moving Forward

 The first phase of the study concluded with a Public Open House (March 20, 2013 at the Westside Community Center) in which the preferred 3-lane option, as recommend by citizens and stakeholders, was presented to the public.
 The 3-lane option involves one traffic lane in each direction eastbound and westbound and a center left-turn lane.
 A dedicated left-turn lane would reduce accidents, primarily caused by cars stopping to make left turns on the current cross-section.
 Click on the Documents tab to view the presentation and meeting summary from the March 20 Public Open House.